-Goodell’s sign is one of many physical changes in the early stages of pregnancy.
-This sign involves cervical softening.
+Goodell’s sign involves cervical softening in the first weeks of pregnancy.
+It is one of many physical changes in the early stages.

 Goodell’s sign can help a medical professional detect pregnancy during a physical exam, along with Chadwick’s and Hegar’s signs.

 After an individual becomes pregnant, their body changes to prepare for gestation and delivery.
 These

 This article discusses Goodell’s sign and how to check for it, alongside other physical signs of pregnancy.

 Goodell’s sign involves cervical softening, which may only be noticeable to a medical professional.